SEND Information Report

 Cognition and learning – Includes pupils with Specific Learning Difficulties (SpLD) , and Moderate learning difficulties (MLD).

 Social, Emotional and Mental Health Difficulties – Includes any pupils who have an emotional, social or mental health need that is impacting on their ability to learn.
+This may include children with ADHD.

 Sensory and/or Physical Difficulties – Including pupils with visual impairment, hearing impairments, multi-sensory impairment and physical difficulties.